TeleVoyant/meta_logger/readme.md

 ## Accessing Metadata

-To access logged stream data, open `~/stream_metadata.txt` I programmed this plugin (for the first time ever) over the weekend with a goal to to roughly capture and log song metadata details (i.e. song title and artist) plugin GUI (like [vlsub]{}) is fairly complicated for me, is yet to be implemented.
+To access logged stream data, open `~/stream_metadata.txt`

+I programmed this plugin (for the first time ever) over the weekend with a goal to to roughly capture and log song metadata details (i.e. song title and artist)

+plugin GUI (like [vlsub](https://github.com/exebetche/vlsub)) is fairly complicated for me, is yet to be implemented.

 ## Plans

 ### Log stream metadata to a file for later song download

 Done.

 File: `stream_metadata.txt`,

 Location: `$HOME`.

 ### Auto-clean file for when weird network glitches occur

 Done.

 Will be performed once, on plugin deactivation.

-Advice: deactivate the plugin before quiting VLC by clicking `View` > `Stream metadata logger` Forgot to deactivate the plugin? don't sweat it, you can always do it next time :)
+Advice: deactivate the plugin before quiting VLC by clicking `View` > `Stream metadata logger`

+Forgot to deactivate the plugin? don't sweat it, you can always do it next time :)

 ### Flag last entry as favourite on certain hotkey press

 Not Ready yet.

 How: adding a character (say `*`) to a line to flag it as favourite

 Position: replace `| |` with `|*|` on the last entry

 challenge: hotkey support on VLC plugins seems glitchy

 ### GUI interface for hustle-free click and download

 Not Implemented.

-Notes: been reading [vlsub]{https://github.com/exebetche/vlsub/blob/master/vlsub.lua} source code, still haven't figured out the ends of it. getting there. what to implement on GUI:
+Notes: been reading [vlsub](https://github.com/exebetche/vlsub/blob/master/vlsub.lua) source code, still haven't figured out the ends of it. getting there.

+what to implement on GUI:

 - `filter` metadata on to a list based on dates (start date and end date)